 Endovascular surgical procedures are predominantly performed from the right side of the patient; therefore, the major scatter source is most often to the left side of the operator.
 The left side of the head experience twice the exposure levels of the right side 1.
 A study on brain and neck tumors occurring in physicians with exposure to ionizing radiation documented left sided malignancy in 85% of the operators 2.
 The disproportionate pattern of left-sided lesions has raised concerns among healthcare professionals 3,4.

-HeadPeace is designed to provide radiation protection in the front and on the sides of the head and is clinically proven for its reduction of scatter radiation and its usability in the OR.
+HeadPeace is designed to minimize radiation exposure in the front and on the sides of the head and is clinically proven for its reduction of scatter radiation and its usability in the OR.

 A pilot study to evaluate HeadPeace ability to reduce radiation doses to the operator’s head in clinical routine interventions was performed by researchers at Sahlgrenska University Hospital5.
 Thermoluminescent dosimeters (TLD) were positioned to measure scattered radiation towards the operators head while performing X-ray based clinical interventions.
 In total, 42 measuring points at different positions were used on the in- and outside of HeadPeace.
 The TLDs were worn for a month.
 The absorbed doses to operators head surface were low, as expected, due to the use of basic radiation protection methods, such as increasing distance and use of lead shields.
 However, the absorbed dose was significantly lower on the inside of the HeadPeace, compared to nearest measuring points outside the HeadPeace (p-value < 0,01).
 The researchers concluded that HeadPeace reduces radiation exposure up to 20 times towards the operator’s head in clinical routine interventions.